pieterhartel/Truffle-tests-for-free/README.md

 ## Description

-A test is executed by the shell script `make.sh` in the directory of the contract.
+A test is executed by the shell script `make.sh` in the main directory of the contract.
 This shell script fires up `ganache-cli` with the parameters needed for the test.
 It then runs `truffle test` to compile, and deploy the contract, and to run the test.
-The example below was generated from the verified source downloaded from the contracts page: https://etherscan.io/address/0xef7c7254c290df3d167182356255cdfd8d3b400b#contracts
+The example below contains the source downloaded from the contracts page: https://etherscan.io/address/0xef7c7254c290df3d167182356255cdfd8d3b400b#contracts
 ```
 V.dir/Vitaluck_3b400b.dir/
 ├── contracts